gothinkster/realworld/apps/documentation/docs/specs/frontend-specs/templates.md

 #### Unauthenticated user

-If no user is logged in the header includes links to:
+If no user is logged in, then the header should include links to:

 - the home page
 - the login page